yakovgavryushov/proj66---booklist-api/README.md

 6. and then go to the page "localhost:4000" in any of your browsers;

 NOTE: the number 4000 is a port address and it is set in index.js file at a line 1 and you can change it if your port 4000 is already busy.

+NOTE: Now its only the button "all books" that works, other buttons are in process of development